pedrojesusbenito-netizen/vendor-spend-analysis/outputs/executive_memo_v1.md

 # Executive Memo: Vendor Spend Optimization Opportunities

 **To:** CEO, CFO

 **From:** VP Operations

 **Date:** December 2024

 **Re:** Post-Acquisition Vendor Rationalization — Preliminary Findings

 ---

 ## Summary

 We reviewed 386 vendors representing $7.9M in trailing 12-month spend.
-Three near-term opportunities have been identified with combined estimated annual savings of **$490K–$720K** (6–9% of total vendor spend).
+Three near-term, low-risk opportunities have been identified with combined estimated annual savings of **$490K–$720K** (6–9% of total vendor spend).
 All three can be executed within 90 days of close with low operational risk.

 ---